🔥Chelsea XI vs Bayern Munich: Confirmed team news, predicted lineup and latest injuries🔥

 Lampard has been boosted by the return of midfielder Ruben Loftus-Cheek to the squad but the 24-year-old is poised to start on the bench given his lack of match fitness following his ruptured Achilles tendon injury.

-At the back, Andreas Christensen (nose) may be forced to play through the pain barrier again after wearing a protective mask at the weekend
+At the back, Andreas Christensen (nose) may keep his place after wearing a protective mask at the weekend.

 Chelsea predicted XI (3-4-3): Caballero; Christensen, Zouma, Rudiger; James, Jorginho, Kovacic, Azpilicueta; Willian, Giroud, Mount.